Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Introduction/02-Edge-AI-ZCU104/step1.md

    - Select **Synthesis Options** to **Global**.
 It will skip IP synthesis during generation.
    - Click **Generate**. .

-4. Generate Bitstream
+4. Generate Bitstream (Optional)

-   This step is only required for KV260 PetaLinux BSP, which we will build in next step.
+   This step is optional for Vitis platforms.
 In most cases a flat (non-DFX) Vitis platform doesn't need to generate bitstream before exporting the platform.
+You can execute this step after you understand its benefits and your requirements.

+   - Generating bitstream will run through hardware design implemtation for the platform.
+It can report errors in the early stage if your platform hardware design has potential errors that cannot be reported by the Validated Design DRC.
-It's required here because the PetaLinux package `fpga-manager-util` requires a bit file in the XSA file.
+   - If you are going to import the design to the KV260 Start Kit PetaLinux BSP like in [this tutorial](../../Design_Tutorials/01-Edge-KV260), it's required to generate bitstream because the PetaLinux package `fpga-manager-util` in the BSP requires a bit file in the XSA file.

+   Here are the steps to generate bitstream.

    - Click **Generate Bitstream** in the navigation window.
    - Select a proper **number of jobs** for **Launch runs on local host**